freebsd-net/tcp-testsuite/state-event-engine/rcv-syn-syn-sent/README.md

 This set of tests focuses on the handling of SYN-segments in the `SYN-SENT` state.

-[RFC 0793](https://tools.ietf.org/html/rfc0793) requires SYN-segments to trigger the sending of a SYN-ACK segment and change the TCP connection state to `SYN-RCVD`.
+[RFC 0793](https://tools.ietf.org/html/rfc0793) requires SYN-segments to trigger the sending of a SYN-ACK segment and to change the TCP connection state to `SYN-RCVD`.

 ## Status